Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Action on Hilbert schemes

 as desired.
-This also shows that the map $\underline{\iota}_!$ is injective and concludes the proof of Theorem~\ref{thmB} for an arbitrary pure surface $S$. \end{proof}
+This also shows that the map $\underline{\iota}_!$ is injective and concludes the proof of Theorem~\ref{thmB}. \end{proof}

 \begin{remark} The proof of Theorem~\ref{thmB} above goes through almost verbatim in the case when $S$ is equipped with an action of an algebraic torus $T$.
-The only thing that we need in addition is equivariants counterparts of Theorems~\ref{T:KV},~\ref{T:KVcompact}, which are provided by remarks after said theorems. \end{remark}
+The only thing that we need in addition are equivariant counterparts of Theorems~\ref{T:KV},~\ref{T:KVcompact}, which are provided by remarks after said theorems. \end{remark}